Lancaster DS724 at Spaunton village.

-On the night of 7th / 8th October 1943 this aircraft was one of 343 Lancasters en route to bomb Stuttgart, the aircraft had just taken off when the flying controls jammed.
-With some difficulty the pilot managed to climb the aircraft to 4000 feet where the crew abandoned it, it crashed soon after with a full bomb load on board close to Manor Farm, Spaunton at 21.08hrs, the belief is that on impact it exploded causing a massive blast and carrying a full bombload the explosion was heard for many miles, it is noted in a Scarborough's ARP war diary so one assumes it was heard at least twenty miles away.
-Sadly there was one fatality involved and it was caused to the farmer at Manor Farm, Mr George Strickland, who was about to come out of his house when he was killed when the blast blew the heavy farm door in on him.
-Although I have no proof the farmer may have heard the initial crash and explosion and then gone towards the door to see what had happened, in some cases the some of the bombs would exploded moments later and this may have been the case here.
-Upon speaking to local people they recall a number of other houses in Spaunton sustained damage, evacuees living in some of them had their homes wrecked and had lucky escapes.
+On the night of 7th / 8th October 1943 this aircraft was one of 343 Lancasters en route to bomb Stuttgart, it was also the first 408 Squadron operational flights since the squadron converted to flying the Lancaster type.
+Lancaster DS724 took off from Linton on Ouse at 20.59hrs and soon after setting out the flying controls jammed.
+With some difficulty the pilot managed to climb the aircraft to 4000 feet where the crew abandoned it, it crashed soon after with a full bomb load on board close to Manor Farm, Spaunton at 21.08hrs.
+On impact it exploded causing a massive blast and carrying a full bombload the explosion was heard for many miles, it is noted in a Scarborough's ARP war diary so one assumes it was heard at least twenty miles away.
+Sadly there was one fatality involved the farmer at Manor Farm, Mr George Strickland.
+He and his sister were at the farm at the time and both were in the side passage to the house when the explodion occurred.
+Unfortunately the explosion caused the heavy farm door in on him which crushed him.
+His sister found herself also covered in debris but appears to have escaped injury.
+In some cases that involved the crashing of fully ladened aeroplanes, the aeroplane crashed but then some of the bombs would explode moments later, this may have been the case here.
+Upon speaking to local people they recall that a number of other houses in Spaunton sustained slight damage, evacuees living in some of them had their homes wrecked and had lucky escapes.
 I understand that a local man was in bed at the time of the crash when the gable end wall of his house fell down in the blast, he was lucky to survive.
-Of the crew on board DS724 all but one of the crew landed safely within a few miles of the crash location, one of the crew had sustained slight injuries in a bad landing but recovered.
+Of the crew on board DS724 all but one of the crew landed safely within a few miles of the crash location, stretching back towards Pockley, one of the crew had sustained slight injuries in a bad landing but recovered.
+Sgt Campbell landed in an apple tree.

-Lancaster DS724 was built to contract AC239 by Armstrong Whitworth Ltd at Baginton and delivered to MU storage in October 1942 and held there until being issued to 408 Squadron at Linton on Ouse in August 1943 when the unit converted from Halifaxes to the Lancaster B.II model.
-It was destroyed in the incident detailed above with Cat.E2/FB(Burnt) damage recorded.
+Lancaster DS724 was built to contract AC239 by Armstrong Whitworth Ltd at Baginton.
+It was delivered to MU storage in October 1942 but was held there until being taken on charge by 408 Squadron at Linton on Ouse on 1st October 1943.
+It was destroyed in the incident at Spaunton on 7th October 1943 with Cat.E2/FB(Burnt) damage being the damage assessment that saw the aircraft then struck off charge on 25th October 1943.

-Mid Upper Gunner- Sgt Stanley E Campbell RCAF, of Drumheller, Alberta, Canada.
-Injured, broken arm.
+Mid Upper Gunner- Sgt Stanley Enos Campbell RCAF (R/160645), of Drumheller, Alberta, Canada.
+Injured, broken ribs and dislocated shoulder.

-Rear Gunner - Sgt K L Davison RCAF.
-Uninjured.
+Rear Gunner - Sgt Kenneth L Davison RCAF.

-Civilian - Mr George Strickland, killed.
-Buried Lastingham Churchyard, Yorkshire.
+Civilian - Mr George Otterburn Strickland.
+Killed, buried Lastingham Churchyard, Yorkshire.

 The grave of Mr George Otterburn Strickland who was killed when the door of his house blew inwards.
 The family still run the farm.
 Mr Strickland was born on 23rd June 1890 and died on 7th October 1943.

-Having taken part in the highest number of Ops to Berlin for any pilot in 408 Squadron John Harvey was presented with a gold watch.
+Having taken part in the highest number of operational flights to Berlin for any pilot in 408 Squadron John Harvey was presented with a gold watch.
 He survived the War and returned home where he went to Toronto University.
-He later rejoined the RCAF before retiring in 1965 as W/C and was also the executive director of the RCAF Association and a founding editor of Airforce magazine.
+He later rejoined the RCAF before retiring in 1965 as W/Co and was also the executive director of the RCAF Association and a founding editor of Airforce magazine.
 He died in Victoria on 16th January 1998.
 I would like to thank members of his family for their contact.
+In one of his 1970's-era books Brian Rapier stated that one of the crew (given as the pilot) landed in the back garden of his brother's house in Hutton-le-Hole, I have to research this myself, but if true this would suggest that the Harvey family had lived in the Ryedale area, and that some of the pilot's family had emigrated to Canada.
+This needs further research.

 24th July 1943, Hamburg.